Nordstrom/nordypy/README.md

 </a>

 Return the column names and data types (optional) from a Redshift table.
+Will NOT work for teradata.

 ```python
 data = nordypy.database_get_column_names(database_key='my_redshift',